-In a grand house that sits just a stone’s throw from Lake Windermere, The Burrow is perfect for sailors thanks to its boat parking space on site.
+In a grand house that sits just a stone’s throw from Lake Windermere, The Hideaway, Lakeside is perfect for sailors thanks to its boat parking space on site.
 You can then launch it from the beach in front of the house and enjoy Windermere from the water!
-Add that to lake views and gorgeous, modern décor, and The Burrow is a wonderful place for a break.
+Add that to lake views and gorgeous, modern décor, and The Hideaway, Lakeside is a wonderful place for a break.
 Find out more.

 Luxury is the name of the game at Kirkbank in Eskdale!
 Not only does it have all the hi-tech gadgets you could ask for, unique bedrooms, and stunning views, but there is also a gorgeous outside bath – perfect for romantic summer evenings – and a wonderful Kawai Grand Piano for all you music-lovers out there.
 Find out more.

 Dalegarth Hall in Eskdale is just oozing with fascinating family and local history, but what makes it really special is references to letters sent by Oliver Cromwell to John Stanley, an ancestor of the current owners and an ardent royalist!
 The Stanley family have lived at Dalegarth Hall since 1345 and the welcoming home is a must-visit for history buffs.
 Find out more.

 Otley Beck (Howe Foot) – beautifully built by the owners